News, Articles & Knowledge

 Shipping and Tax

-Google requires you to provide information about shipping and tax costs when creating a feed for your Shopping ads.
+A few things to note around this topic.
+Google requires you to provide information about shipping and tax costs when creating a feed for your Shopping ads, so you will need that data too.

-On the other hand, although many of these solutions may seem overwhelming and nonsensical, this is when experienced advertising professionals are their most helpful.
-Through the use of an experienced agency, you can avoid the stress and hassle of developing these complex solutions and work on the parts of your business which are most important to you.
+On the other hand, we understand that the amount of things to think about and implement may be overwhelming, especially to a busy Ecommerce Manager.
+This is when experienced digital advertising professionals are their most helpful.
+Working with an experienced agency, you can avoid the stress and hassle of developing these complex solutions and work on the parts of your business which are most important to you.

 If you would like some expert advice and or help on your account, our team has a wealth of experience and would be happy to help.
 Contact us today to talk to an expert.